 I added hardwood strips, and the same type battery strap as the house bank to keep the battery box from moving while underway.
 The terminal posts and all fuses are shown in photo (27) are easily accessible by removing a cushion and the wood cover.
-The SmartGauge and Digital Echo charge in-line fuses are shown mounted on the bulkhead.
-I also have space to stow a small tool bag as shown in photo (28).
+The SmartGauge, Digital Echo Charge, and BMV 712 Smart battery monitor in-line fuses are shown mounted on the bulkhead.
+I also have space to stow the 12VDC air pump for the dinghy as shown in photo (28).